"It is difficult to get a man to understand something when

 There's a problem with Silicon Valley and the subcultures that imitate it.
 It's a design bug woven into people's identities and sense of self-worth.
 Fixing it will be painful.
 Influential and otherwise very smart people will deny till their last breath that it even exists.
 But I believe it should be fixed before it gets any worse.

 Since credentials are so important these days, here are mine.
 I'm a progammer, and a good one.
 I've worked at several companies that went on to be acquired and one that went IPO.
 I've founded companies and conducted hundreds of interviews.
-I've written well-respected books, am regularly invited to speak, and have been honored by the White House.
-I've devised novel ways to optimize billion-dollar computer clusters.
-You've almost certainly run code that I wrote.
+I've written well-respected books, am regularly invited to speak, and have been honored by the White House for my work teaching computer science to children.
+I've devised novel ways to optimize billion-dollar computer clusters so that they don't become two-billon dollar computer clusters.
+You have almost certainly run code that I wrote.

 I wouldn't make it past the résumé screen if I were starting my career today.

 About twenty years ago I enrolled in a dropout-prevention program at my high school.
 It allowed me to attend class only half the day.
 In the afternoons I worked at a startup.
 The early 90s were a wild time.
 Any idiot who could spell "HTML" could get a job and I was one of them.
 It didn't matter that I had half a high school diploma and no driver's license.
 They gave me a shot and I ran with it.

 The general quality and professionalism of programming has gone up since then.
 That is a good thing.
 That's not the problem.

 The problem is that Silicon Valley has gone completely to the other extreme.
 We've created a make-believe cult of objective meritocracy, a pseudo-scientific mythos to obscure and reinforce the belief that only people who look and talk like us are worth noticing.
 After making such a show of burning down the bad old rules of business, the new ones we've created seem pretty similar.